Are You Sure It’s Just A Cough? Here Is What New York Is Asking - NewsBreak

 RELATED LOCAL CHANNELS

-When is the best time to get a flu shot?
-What to know as flu season begins
+When is the best time to get your flu shot?
+2022-23 flu season explained

-The official start of fall is nearing, but flu season has already begun.
-September through October is the best time to schedule an appointment for the seasonal flu vaccine to stay guarded against the respiratory illness, according to the American Lung Association.
-Everyone six months and older is advised to...
+Fall is quickly approaching in the United States — which means the return of pumpkin spice lattes, sweater weather, and unfortunately, flu season.
+In the U.S., flu season typically starts around October and continues through the fall and winter months.
+While influenza viruses can spread year-round, flu activity tends to peak between December and February and can continue as late as May, according to the U.S. Centers for Disease Control and Prevention.

 IN THIS ARTICLE